Daniel-Abrecht/ml666/docs/semantics.md

 This is about the format and how tokenizers & parsers are to treat it in general.
 For details about the implementation provided in this repo, see [ml666.md](ml666.md).

-The syntax assumes each character is an 8 bit byte.
+The formal syntax assumes each character is an 8 bit byte.
 For the values of characters in the ABNF syntax, ASCII is used.
+However, the encoded ml666 document itself must be valid, normalized utf-8 data without any utf-16 surrogates or BOMs, and without any noncharacter codepoints, with the exception of the optional (and *not* recommended) utf8 BOM.
+Any program reading an ml666 document must validate that the document meets these criteria.
 The decoded contents of all tokens is binary data.
-But if a program chooses to interpret any of them as text, it must encode/decode it using utf8 itself, and it must verify the validity of the unicode data itself.
+But if a program chooses to interpret any of them as text, it must encode/decode it using utf8 itself, and it must verify the validity of the decoded unicode data itself.

 Take a look at the [syntax.abnf](syntax.abnf) file for the syntax.
 The tokens the tokenizer should emit are indicated in uppercase.
 The `document` token matches the whole ml666 file.
 The tokenizer may choose to reuse the `END_TAG` token instead of